Last updated on:

 The only benefit of this monitor is how bright it is, so you won’t have to get extremely close just to see what the time and speed is at.

-Much like Pooboo’s exercise bike, you’re going to get a 330 lb maximum rider weight limit, which opens up the field of possibilities for those trying to lose weight with an exercise bike.
+Much like Pooboo’s exercise bike, you’re going to get a 330 lb maximum rider weight limit, which opens up the field of possibilities for those trying to lose weight, improve heart rate and cardiovascular health with an exercise bike.

 If you find yourself taking on too much resistance and you can’t quickly stop the bike, you can initiate their emergency quick stop function to halt everything as quickly as possible, freeing you up to get off the bike as you see fit.